 - Revisit your earliest memories of learning about faith, religion, or spirituality.

-- Use all of the following words in a piece of writing: bit, draw, flex, perilous, bubble, corner, rancid, pound, high, open.
+- Use all of the following words in a poem: bit, draw, flex, perilous, bubble, corner, rancid, pound, high, open.

 - Silvery flakes drifted downward, glittering in the bright light of the harvest moon.
 The blackbird soared.

-- Tell bad drivers, rude customers, and evil dictators how grateful you are for what they’ve done.
+- Write a tongue-in-cheek, satirical tribute.
+Tell bad drivers, rude customers, and evil dictators how grateful you are for what they’ve done.
 Do it with a wink and a smile.

 - Write a story about a detective solving a crime that was committed against his or her partner or a crime that his or her partner committed.